timboisvert/cocoscout/plan-groupsAndEnsembles.prompt.md

 #### Group List Page (`/my/groups`)
 - Shows all groups user is a member of
 - Card layout with group photo, name, member count
+- "Create New Group" button prominent at top
 - No role badges shown
 - No separation between "owned" vs "member of"
 - Empty state: "You're not part of any groups yet" with "Create Your First Group" call-to-action